PenguinOfThunder/tomcat-datasource-connection-realm/README.md

 ## What is it? ##

+Note: I created this in August 2007.
+It may not work with newer versions of Tomcat.

 This is a custom Tomcat realm that will authenticate a user through the authentication process of the DataSource itself.